KevinITS-site/KevinITS-site.github.io/another-page.md

 Considering that we were dealing with an event, we opted for the IRI of Palazzo Te, estimating that it indicates the site in a more general sense and could hence produce a wider range of results.
 To find the right triple, we questioned ChatGPT again, and we also included another LLM, that is, Gemini.
 This time, we employed a few-shot prompting technique and we asked:

-In RDF the sentence "Cristo Morto by Mantegna is kept in Pinacoteca di Brera" is expressed: <br>
+"In RDF the sentence "Cristo Morto by Mantegna is kept in Pinacoteca di Brera" is expressed: <br>
 Subject: Cristo Morto = https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068 <br>
 Predicate: a-loc:hasCulturalInstituteOrSite <br>
 Object: Pinacoteca di Brera = https://w3id.org/arco/resource/CulturalInstituteOrSite/4f94cfc32b33b17e12a1cbe848c08c75